List of highest U.S. county high points

-Counties and county-equivalents of the United States of America.
+An enlargeable map of the counties and county equivalents located in the 50 U.S. states and Washington, D.C. as of 2020.
+Connecticut's nine councils of government and the 100 county equivalents in the U.S. territories are not on this map.

 The following table lists the 60 highest United States county or county-equivalent (Note: Forty-eight U.S. states have counties, Louisiana has parishes, and Alaska has boroughs and census areas in the Unorganized Borough.
 The entire District of Columbia is considered a county-equivalent, as are the 38 independent cities of Virginia, and the independent cities of Baltimore, Maryland, St. Louis, Missouri, and Carson City, Nevada.) high points.
 (Note: The high point of an area is the point of maximum topographic elevation.
 The high point may, or may not, be a summit.)
 The highest U.S. county high point is the summit of Denali in the Denali Borough of Alaska, the highest summit of the United States and all of North America.
 Of these 60 highest county high points, 32 are located in Colorado, seven in California, six each in Alaska and Wyoming, three in New Mexico, two each in Utah and Nevada, and one each in Washington and Hawaiʻi.
 Use the OpenStreetMap link below to view the location of these county high points.